refmitchell/CX_cue_integration_model/README.md

 ## Legacy items
 Any item marked `[Legacy]` was not included in any way in the final manuscript.
 These are usually things which were tried or considered at one time or another and can be useful to include for completeness' sake.
-If `[Legacy]' appears in the module header comment, then nothing in that module was used in the manuscript (supplementary information).
+If `[Legacy]` appears in the module header comment, then nothing in that module was used in the manuscript (supplementary information).

 ## Figure production